dannycrief/python-voice-assistant/README.md

 ![GitHub issues](https://img.shields.io/github/issues/dannycrief/python-voice-assistant)
 ![GitHub last commit](https://img.shields.io/github/last-commit/dannycrief/python-voice-assistant)
 - Mark Voice Assistant is a Python voice assistant project on SpeechRecognition, pyttsx3 and GoogleAPI
-- At the moment Mark knows to read data from your Google Calendar (from first running you'll be redirected to Google login page) and write data to file .txt using notepad.exe
+- Mark knows to read data from your Google Calendar (from first running you'll be redirected to Google login page), read email from your Gmail, build road using Google Maps, open browse, and write data to file .txt using notepad.exe

 ## Installation
-- clone project
+- Clone project
-- create virtual environments in the root of project and activate it:
+- Create virtual environments in the root of project and activate it:
 - Windows:
 ```bash
 pip install virtualenv